Status: In reviewed by the WG.

 The long term aim of this section is to Unify the Notice Control Language (UNCL) iterating towards a notice centric Ontology.
 Mapping privacy agreement vocabularies with the ISO 29100 terms and definitions and W3C Data Privacy Vocabulary, for machine readable semantics.

-Consent Receipt v1.2x to V 2 (implementation approach)
+Consent Receipt v1.2x to V 2 (straw man approach)

-Advance the core legal record and receipt field set with implementation specific Use Cases that include providing a notice, notification and disclosure profile for the use case with this specification.
+Advance the core profile with Use Cases for Implementation, providing a notice, notification and

 The consent record structure is further informed by the Privacy as Expected signalling use case in this v1.2 specification.